jeancatarina/devices-clientapp/README.md

 ## Running the project

-To run the project, navigate to the root of the project and run `yarn start`.
+To run the project, navigate to the root of the project and run `yarn install` and `yarn start`.
 This will start both the frontend and backend servers.

 To run the tests, run `yarn test`.